IBM-Cloud/terraform-provider-ibm/website/docs/d/app_config_collection.html.markdown

 Review the argument reference that you can specify for your data source.

-- `guid` - (Required, String) The GUID of the App Configuration service.
+- `guid` - (Required, string) guid of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
 - `collection_id` - (Required, string) Collection Id of the collection.
 - `expand` - (optional, bool) If set to `true`, returns expanded view of the resource details.